8/21/24 Robert Annis

 Cleat positioning

-Optimal Performance calls for a good bike setup Optimal Performance calls for a good bike setup
+Optimal performance calls for a good road bike setup Optimal performance calls for a good road bike setup

 Did this article help?